-In the AVG CC category, the complication of CC perforation requiring treatment occurred with a significantly high ratio (16.7%), and the odds ratio was significantly higher than in the epicardial CC subset (15.00 vs 5.12).
-We expected vulnerability of AVG CCs.
-The reverse bend variable of AVG CCs was a significant factor for CC perforation requiring treatment (Table 7).
+In the AVG CC category, the complication of CC perforation requiring treatment occurred with a significantly high ratio (16.7%), and the odds ratio was significantly higher than in the epicardial CC subset (15.00 vs. 5.12).
+We expected vulnerability of AVG CC.
+The reverse bend variable of AVG CC was a significant factor for CC perforation requiring treatment (Table 7).
+AVG CC with a reverse bend had a significant risk of perforation requiring treatment.
+SUOH03 GWs showed a tendency of applying reverse bend in the successful CC GW crossing group (Table 6).
+Low tip load (0.3gf) of SUOH03 GWs may safely function in a reverse bend.